nav-ios/mobile-coding-challenge/README.md

 - ✅ Details screen opened -> Checks if a podcast is favourited or not
 - ✅ Details screen opened -> User clicks on Favourite Button when podcast is not already favourited -> Saves to Favourite and title changes to "Favourited"
+- ✅ Details screen opened -> User clicks on Favourite button when podcast is already favourited -> Removes from Favourite

 ## Testing Pointer #1:
 - ✅ Assert that `PodcastLoader` doesn't make a request to client on init